bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

     * label : GUI label for the property
     * group : group label which gathers properties under headings
     * timestamp : timestamp given with the property
-    * timeout : worse-case time to affect, o if not applicable
+    * timeout : worse-case time to affect, 0 if not applicable
     * vector : Type of property, one of TextVector, NumberVector, SwitchVector, LightVector, BLOBVector

 For the SwitchVector, an added value is: